pyelasticsearch/pyelasticsearch/README.rst

   * Add failover in the case where a node doesn't respond.
   * Add `close_index`, `open_index`, `update_settings`, `health`.
   * Support passing arbitrary kwargs through to the ES query string.
-Known ones are taken verbatim; unanticipated ones need an "es_" prefix to guarantee forward compatibility.
+Known ones are taken verbatim; unanticipated ones need an "\es_" prefix to guarantee forward compatibility.
   * Automatically convert `datetime` objects when encoding JSON.
   * In routines that can take either one or many indexes, don't require the